Lower Bounds for Symmetric Circuits for the Determinant: Concluding Discussion

+Theorem~\ref{thm:main} is stated and proved specifically for fields of characteristic zero.
+We could prove the result for fields of characteristic $p$, when $p$ is an odd prime, provided that the matrices $M_n$ we construct have non-zero determinant modulo $p$.
+As noted in the proof of Lemma~\ref{lem:determinant}, $\det(M_n) = 2^{4m} \sum_F\sgn{F}$, where the sum is over all $2$-factors (or equivalently over all perfect matchings) of the bipartite graph $\Gamma_n$.
+Of course, $\sum_F\sgn{F}$ is just the determinant of the bi-adjacency matrix $B_{\Gamma_n}$ of $\Gamma_n$.
+Hence, for odd prime $p$, $\det{M_n} \not\equiv 0 \pmod p$ provided that $\det(B_{\Gamma_n}) \not\equiv \pmod p$.
+Now, the construction in Section~\ref{sec:base-graph} is aimed at ensuring that $\det(B_{\Gamma_n}) \not\equiv 0 \pmod 2$.
+It seems plausible that we could just as well ensure that $\det(B_{\Gamma_n}) \not\equiv 0 \pmod p$ for some odd prime $p$.
+This would immediately yield the analogue of Theorem~\ref{thm:main} in characteristic $p$.
+We leave this extension to future work.

-We previously established in~\cite{DawarW20} lower boundson symmetric circuits for the permanent showing that there are no subexponential $\sym_n$-symmetric circuits computing the permanent of an $n \times n$ matrix in any field of characteristic zero, and there are no subexponential $\sym_n \times \sym_n$-symmetric circuits computing the permanent of an $n \times n$ matrix in any field of characteristic other than two.
+We previously established in~\cite{DawarW20} lower bounds on symmetric circuits for the permanent showing that there are no subexponential square-symmetric circuits computing the permanent of an $n \times n$ matrix in any field of characteristic zero, along with a similar result for matrix-symmetric circuits in any field of characteristic other than two.